-His younger colleague Garton Ash, as one of Britain's most prolific writers on contemporary European history, has named to "most influintellectuals" ential lists by Time magazine and the British journals Prospect and Foreign Policy.
-Most of what he churns out is related to East-Central Europe and Germany.
-At the height of the British elites' "Fourth Reich" campaign against German reunification in the Summer of 1990, just months after the genuine, peaceful revolution that had brought down the Berlin Wall, Garton Ash was one of a handful of academic consultants who met with Prime Minister Margaret Thatcher at her Chequers residence to share their "reservations concerning Germany, [which] had not only to do with the Hitler era, but referred to the period before, the whole era after Bismarck."12 ence of Non-violent Action from Gandhi to the Present.
-The paperback edition came out in 2011 from Oxford University Press, "with a new foreword on the Arab Spring."
-In October 2011, according to a promotional release from the
+campaign against German reunification in the Summer of 1990, just months after the genuine, peaceful revolution that had brought down the Berlin Wall, Garton Ash was one of a handful of academic consultants who met with Prime Minister Margaret Thatcher at her Chequers residence to share their "reservations concerning Germany, [which] had not only to do with the Hitler era, but referred to the period before, the whole era after Bismarck."

 In 2006, Roberts and Garton Ash announced themselves as the "principal investigators" for the already mentioned Oxford "interdisciplinary research project on Civil Resistance and Power Politics: Domestic and International Dimensions."
-They held the project's major international conference at St. Antony's College, ceedings were published in 2009 as a book titled Civil Resistance and Power Politics: The Experi-
+They held the project's major international conference at St. Antony's College, Oxford, in March 2007.
+Its proceedings were published in 2009 as a book titled Civil Resistance and Power Politics: The Experience of Non-violent Action from Gandhi to the Present.
+The paperback edition came out in 2011 from Oxford University Press, "with a new foreword on the Arab Spring."